 Reach out to your children’s teachers and give them any information that you might think helpful.
 Have there been any major transitions in the home such as a move, job gain or loss, divorce, the birth of a new sibling or a death in the family?
 Sharing this information can help a teacher understand your child better and know how to best support them through another transition like the start of school.
 Reconnecting with peers is also a wonderful way to assist in reducing the social anxiety of entering a new school year.
 Arrange for play dates or get together with other students and parents who will be attending the same school.

-If you feel that your or your child’s anticipatory anxiety is more than usual at a time of transition, reach out to us here at JFCS’ Parents Place.
-Attend a workshop, schedule a parent education meeting, or schedule an assessment with one of our Child and Adolescent Specialists in our Children’s Clinical Department who can meet with your family to discuss how to best prepare for the coming year and provide support and coping skills for you and your little one so you can all transition back to school in the best way possible.
+If you feel that your or your child’s anticipatory anxiety is more than usual during this time of transition, reach out to our care team.
+Attend a workshop, schedule a free 20-minute phone consultation to learn about parent coaching, or schedule an assessment with one of our Child and Adolescent Specialists to discuss how to best prepare for the coming year and provide support and coping skills for you and your little one—so you can all transition back to school in the best way possible!